gitter-badger/tramcar/README.md

 #### 0.1.0

-- Write mongoose validator middleware which throws appropriate message when a duplicate duplicate record is saved
- - Currently implemented at the database layer and in the controllers, but there has to be a better way to handle this with mongoose
+- Fix all eslint handle-callback-err errors
 - Add country fixtures so you can easily populate database on new deploy
 - Test tramcar on a non-localhost deploy with a non-localhost MongoDB installation

 #### Short-term

+- Write mongoose validator middleware which throws appropriate message when a duplicate duplicate record is saved
+ - Currently implemented at the database layer and in the controllers, but there has to be a better way to handle this with mongoose
 - Look at mongoose's browser validations to replace express-validator middleware
 - Fix supertest tests to work w/ authenticated users so we can create